International-Soil-Radiocarbon-Database/SOC-Hub/_posts/2018-07-10-Ecosystem-Services.markdown

 Who knew that soils have been under our feet this entire time providing most of the means we need to live?!
 Clearly this a lengthy list of services, all important for sustaining life.
 We need soils for the air we breathe, the water we drink, the food we consume, and everything in between.
 Without healthy soil there cannot be healthy ecosystems and in turn a healthy global human population.

 ![Figure 5: The main ecosystem services provided by soils (Food and Agriculture Organization of the United Nations). ]({{site.baseurl}}{{page.figures}}Figure10.jpg)
+*Figure 5: The main ecosystem services provided by soils (Food and Agriculture Organization of the United Nations).*

              "The nation that destroys its soil, destroys itself." -Franklin Delano Roosevelt